 In this study, 22 published empirical or quasi-experimental papers were reviewed on the impact of different approaches of medical ethics education, which were indexed at credible databases between 2008 and 2018.
 There are very few reviews of the literature on the quality assessment of the studies related to the effectiveness of medical ethics education.
 This reduces the possibility of comparing the results of studies.

 The mean overall quality of the 22 reviewed articles was 14.30 ± 3.23 with a range of 8-20, which were of medium to low quality.
 This result is consistent with the study of Stolt et al (2017) (39).
 Based on the review of Stolt et al, there is need to develop research and support the evidence-based ethical quality in the field of medical, nursing and healthcare ethics.
-They also reported, there is a clear need to develop and implement ethics interventions in clinical practice and evaluate the effects of these interventions in the future (39).
+They also reported that there is a clear need to develop and implement ethics interventions in clinical practice and evaluate the effects of these interventions in the future (39).

-The real experimental design consists of three components: randomization, comparison group and controlled intervention.
-But for many reasons, both ethically and operationally, empirical designs are not always used in humanities research (40).
-Also in this study, 87% of articles have not been mentioned to randomization, which can be neglected due to the nature of the subject and the evaluation of educational interventions on human samples.
-However, in cases where random sampling is not possible, it is expected that studies use a random allocation approach to design a quasi-experimental study to quantify the causality and determine the effects.
-30.4% of the articles in this study, which were able to carry out random assignments, did not mention any report in their articles for this.
-Random assignment is intended to reduce the risk of arrogance in the selection of groups.
+The real experimental design consists of three components: randomization, comparison group, and controlled intervention.
+However, empirical designs are not always used in humanities research for ethical and operational reasons, (40).
+Also, 87% of articles have not been mentioned for randomization, which can be neglected due to the nature of the subject and the evaluation of educational interventions on human samples.
+However, in cases in which the random sampling is impossible, it is expected that studies use a random allocation approach to design a quasi-experimental study to quantify the causality and determine the effects.
+30.4% of the articles in this study, which were able to carry out random assignments, did not mention any report in their articles.
+The random assignment is intended to reduce the risk of arrogance in the selection of groups.
 Therefore, failure to do so plays a role in reducing the quality of the articles and the reliability of their results.

-The importance of the sample size in the validity of the empirical studies is so that the sample size calculation is considered as a quality evaluation criteria in all standard tools.
+The importance of the sample size in the validity of the empirical studies is that the sample size calculation is considered as a quality evaluation criteria in all standard tools.
 Despite the high emphasis on the exact calculation of sample size in empirical studies, nearly 70% of the papers in this study have not discussed how adequately the sample size was in their studies.

-In this regard, the results of the Garza et al (2016) showed that the common methodological issues in appraising the studies about teaching medical ethics included a lack of concealment of allocation, a lack of blinding and generally low numbers of subjects (41).
+In this regard, the results of the Garza et al (2016) showed that the common methodological issues in appraising the studies about teaching medical ethics included a lack of concealment of allocation, a lack of blinding, and generally low numbers of subjects (41).

-In the data analysis section of the most studies, only the used statistical methods are discussed.
+In the data analysis in most studies, only the statistical methods were discussed.
 While it can be concluded that the analysis of data is completely done that researchers consider to how missing data was handled; were potential sources of bias (confounding factors) controlled for; how loss to follow-up was addressed.
 Based on the results of the present study, only one paper from 22 papers completely described the data analysis (37).

-Regarding the main area of the articles, ethics in education, researchers are expected to write more attention to ethics in their papers.
-In order to assess the ethics of research, the SURE has two items: Get the code of ethics and observe the conflict of interests.
-In this study, only five articles out of 22 articles clearly outline the ethics code (19, 30, 31, 33, 34).
+Given the main field of articles, researchers are expected to pay more attention to ethics in their articles.
+There are two items in the SURE to assess the ethics of research: Obtaining the code of ethics and observing the conflict of interests.
+In this study, only five articles out of 22 articles clearly outlined the ethics code (19, 30, 31, 33, 34).
 Also, nearly 50% of the articles did not mention conflicts of interest.
 This explains the need for more attention to the ethical reports in the research.